-Also, on some occasions the hydrographer may be tasked with investigation of specific items (e.g., Chart Evaluation File items or USCG Aids to Navigation) which fall inshore of the NALL as defined by criteria 1 and 2 above.
-The hydrographer may also encounter unassigned natural or anthropogenic features inshore of the NALL which are such exceptionally prominent aids to visual navigation that accurate positions for depiction on nautical charts are required.
+On some occasions the hydrographer may be tasked with investigation of specific items which fall inshore of the NALL as defined by criteria 1 and 2 above.
+The hydrographer may also encounter unassigned natural or anthropogenic features inshore of the NALL, which are such exceptionally prominent aids to visual navigation that accurate positions for depiction on nautical charts are required.
 In these cases, the hydrographer shall proceed inshore of the NALL to accomplish investigation of these features, so long as this can be accomplished safely and in accordance criterion 3 above.
 Note that the hydrographer is not required to extend bathymetric coverage inshore of the NALL when investigating features with vertical extents above MLLW.